LuigiSigillo/luigisigillo.github.io/_pages/about.md

 I completed the **BSc** at [Roma Tre University](https://www.uniroma3.it/) and the **MSc** at [Sapienza University Of Rome](https://www.uniroma1.it/it/), both in **Computer Science Engineering**🎓.

 Before starting the PhD, I worked as a full time **Machine Learning Engineer**👨‍💻 for [omninext](https://omninext.it/).

+My research centers on generative deep-learning methods, particularly diffusion models, for diverse image types and applications, including aerial and medical images, with a broader interest in computer vision and multimodal representation learning.